ibm-cloud-docs/resiliency/services/postgresql.md

 {: #postgresql-ibm-recovery-from-regional-failure}

 After a regional failure IBM will attempt to restore the service instance with the same connection strings from the last state in internal persistent storage.
-- RTO - TODO help
+- RTO - TODO
-- RPO - TODO help
+- RPO - TODO

-It may not be possible for IBM to restore the database, and it will be required for the customer restore the database - see [customer disaster recovery](#postgresql-customer-disaster-recovery)
+It may not be possible for IBM to restore the database, in which case it will be required for the customer restore the database - see [customer disaster recovery](#postgresql-customer-disaster-recovery)

 ## IBM Service Maintenance
 {: #postgresql-ibm-service-maintenance}